Co-de-iT/DesignByData_EPC_2019/AgentSystemFinal/@ README FIRST.txt

 The AgentSystemFinal is not a complete rewrite of what you know but it is largely implemented and amended, culling useless functions and introducing new ones for better output.
 A ffew more parameters have been added to allow further tweaking and control of fine-grain aspects.

-You will find here two .gh files:
+You will find here three .gh files:

 .
 AgentSystemFinal_basic.gh
 This contains the basic rewritten version of the AgentSystem definition, improved and upgraded - for details, refer to the changelog.txt reported also in the definition itself.